canalplus/rx-player/doc/api/Miscellaneous/plugins.md

     If the translation attempt fails (no corresponding ISO 639-3 language code is found), it will equal the value of `language`

-  - isClosedCaption `{Boolean|undefined}`: If true, the `Representation` links to subtitles with added hints for the hard of hearing.
+  - isClosedCaption `{Boolean|undefined}`: If set to `true` and if this is a text track, the `Representation` links to subtitles with added hints for the hard of hearing.

-  - isAudioDescription `{Boolean|undefined}`: If true, the
-    `Representation` links to an audio track with added commentary for the visually impaired.
+  - isAudioDescription `{Boolean|undefined}`: If set to `true` and if this is an audio track, the `Representation` links to an audio track with added commentary for the visually impaired.

-  - isDub `{Boolean|undefined}`): If set to `true`, this audio track is a "dub", meaning it was recorded in another language than the original.
+  - isDub `{Boolean|undefined}`): If set to `true` and if this is an audio track, then this audio track is a "dub", meaning it was recorded in another language than the original.
     If set to `false`, we know that this audio track is in an original language.

-    This property is `undefined` if we do not known whether it is in an original language.
+    This property is `undefined` if we do not known whether it is in an original language or if does not apply for the track type.

+  - isSignInterpreted `{Boolean|undefined}`): If set to `true` and if this is a video track, then it contains visual sign interpretation.

 This function should then returns `true` if the `Representation` should be kept or `false` if it should be removed.